 - Anatomy of the central, peripheral and autonomic nervous systems.
-Functional anatomy and coordination in the nervous system: neurophysiology and biochemistry, the autonomic and neuroendocrine systems, neurotransmitters. - Able to perform a detailed physical examination of the nervous system. - Able to evaluate the significance of symptoms and physical findings and suggest a differential diagnosis. - Appreciates the importance of knowledge of the structure, function and biochemistry of the nervous system in understanding the basis upon which the symptoms and physical signs of disease may develop.
+Functional anatomy and coordination in the nervous system: neurophysiology and biochemistry, the autonomic and neuroendocrine systems, neurotransmitters. - Able to perform a detailed physical examination of the nervous system. - Able to evaluate the significance of symptoms and physical findings and suggest a differential diagnosis, including localisation of neurological dysfunction. - Appreciates the importance of knowledge of the structure, function and biochemistry of the nervous system in understanding the basis upon which the symptoms and physical signs of disease may develop.